Accounting for changes to the amount of carbon stored in your forest

 Forest land registered between 2019 and 2022

-Forest land registered in the ETS between 1 January 2019 and it was registered before 1 January 2023, it will have been registered under stock change accounting.
-You can decide whether to change this land to averaging accounting when it is introduced on 1 January 2023.
+If you applied to register forest land from 1 January 2019 and it was registered before 1 January 2023, it will have been registered under stock change accounting.
+You can choose whether to change this land to averaging accounting.

-You will only have one chance to change to averaging.
+You will only have one chance to change to averaging accounting.
 If you don’t change by 30 June 2023, you must continue using stock change accounting for that forest land.

 The accounting method applies to the forest land itself, rather than your registration.
 This means you can keep using stock change accounting for some of your post-1989 forest land and use averaging accounting for other areas.

 Changing to averaging accounting and submitting your emissions return

 To change registered post-1989 forest land to averaging, you must tell us by 30 June 2023.
 We'll provide information about how to do this when the process has been finalised.
-For any land that you change to averaging accounting, you must use averaging to account for the whole of the 2018 to 2022 mandatory emissions return period.
+For any land that you change to averaging accounting, you must use averaging accounting to account for the whole of the 2018 to 2022 mandatory emissions return period.

 You must also complete your emissions return for this period by 30 June 2023.
 This means that if you decide to change, you must complete this emissions return using averaging accounting.
 We will provide guidance on how to do this when the rules have been finalised.
 If you transition some carbon accounting areas to averaging accounting and keep some in stock change accounting, you’ll need to do an emissions return for each accounting method.